 ST. ANNE, MOTHER OF THE BLESSED VIRGIN MARY

-St. Anne with her husband Joachim are venerated as the parents of the Blessed Virgin Mary.
+St. Anne, with her husband Joachim, are venerated as the parents of the Blessed Virgin Mary.
 We honor Anne and Joachim because of what we know of Mary.
-Anne and Joachim must have been truly loving, nurturing and supported parents of Mary, their son-law Joseph, and their grandson, Jesus.
+Anne and Joachim must have been truly loving, nurturing and supporting parents of Mary, their son-law Joseph, and their grandson, Jesus.
 The veneration of Anne, strong in Canada, was spread here through the French people who came from Canada and settled in our area.
-St. Anne and Joachim’s feast
+St. Anne and Joachim’s feast day is July 26.

 HISTORY OF OUR FOUR PARISHES

-Our Michigan Eastern shoreline from Cheboygan to AuSable began to come alive in the 1860ies as the white pine began to be harvested.
-While Catholic Missionaries had visited the area, it was Venerable Bishop Frederick Baraga who got things going.
-The area was more or less a no man’s land and Bishop Baraga assumed responsibility for the
+Our Michigan Eastern shoreline from Cheboygan to AuSable began to come alive in the 1860's as settlers began to harvest the white pine.
+While Catholic missionaries had visited the area, it was Venerable Bishop Frederick Baraga who got things going.
+The area was more or less a no man’s land and Bishop Baraga assumed responsibility for

-On April 1, 1961, the Monday of Easter week as the civil war was beginning, Bishop Baraga, Bishop of Sault Ste.
+On April 1, 1861, the Monday of Easter week as the civil war was beginning, Bishop Baraga, Bishop of Sault Ste.
 Marie (later Marquette) started a journey to attend the Third Provincial Council in Cincinnati, walking, snow shoeing, and by horse.
-He planned to take a boat from Alpena to Detroit and train to Cincinnati.
-He was delayed in Alpena for nine days (the most lonesome days of his life) While waiting, he purchased two lots for a future church building.
+He planned to take a boat from Alpena to Detroit and a train to Cincinnati.
+He was delayed in Alpena for nine days (the most lonesome days of his life.)
+While waiting, he purchased two lots for a future church building.

 Finally a boat took on passengers only to have a storm forced those aboard to seek shelter in Harrisville for two days.
 He finally succeeded in reaching Cincinnati on April 29.

-At Bishop Baraga’s direction Father Patrick Bernard Murray visited Alpena from September 2 to the 14th, 1864 and baptized 7 children.
+At Bishop Baraga’s direction, Father Patrick Bernard Murray visited Alpena from September 2-14, 1864, and baptized 7 children.
 He visited Alpena again in 1865 and took residence on May 11, 1866.

-On May 6, 1867 Francis La Chabelle donated a building site for a church in Harrisville to Bishop Baraga who then in a letter to Fr.
-Murray date Nov 20, 1867 asked him to care for the people along the shore since the bishop of Detroit was unable to do anything for them as there were few priests available for the northern wilderness.
-A month after Bishop Baraga died in January 1867, Bishop Lefevere of Detroit directed Fr.
+On May 6, 1867, Francis La Chapelle donated a building site for a church in Harrisville to Bishop Baraga who then in a letter to Fr.
+Murray dated November 20, 1867 asked him to care for the people along the shore since the bishop of Detroit was unable to do anything for them as there were few priests available for the northern wilderness.
+A month after Bishop Baraga died in January, 1867, Bishop Lefevere of Detroit directed Fr.
 Murray to erect a church in Alcona County.
 Fr.
-Murray saw to it that a church, 24x40, was built in 1868.
+Murray saw to it that a church, 24 ft. x 40 ft., was built in 1868.

 When Fr.
-Murray left Alpena, St. Anne, Harrisville was served by priests from Sacred Heart, AuSable.
-Between 1875 and 1884 St. Anne Church was enlarged, a belfry and spire added, and the interior neatly finished, and later a gallery was added by Fr.
+Murray left Alpena, St. Anne, Harrisville, was served by priests from Sacred Heart, AuSable.
+Between 1875 and 1884 St. Anne Church was enlarged, a belfry and spire were added and the interior was neatly finished, and later a gallery was added by Fr.
 Roche from AuSable.
 In 1890 a rectory was purchased for St. Anne.
 When a fire swept Au Sable in 1911 the church there was destroyed; its mission in Oscoda was transferred to St. Anne.
 St. Anne rectory was destroyed by fire on Feb 23, 1926 and rebuilt the same year.

 From 1934 to 1937 a Mission serving Haynes and Hawes townships celebrated Sunday Mass in the “French Town".

-About 1849 Black River was a small fishing station at the mouth of the Black River.
-The area was seen as a swamp of bog of little value.
+Around 1849 Black River was a small fishing station at the mouth of the Black River.
+The area was seen as a swamp and bog of little value.
 In 1868 the plentiful virgin white pine began to be harvested.
 The Alger Smith Company dredged the river, docked its bank, built a saw mill, a shingle mill, and a company store.
-It became the largest operator of pine timber spars for most of the world, employing in the late 1870’s & 1880’s some 1200-1500 men.
-The population increased to about 2,000 families; many were French Canadian.
+It became the largest operator of pine timber spars for most of the world, employing in the late 1870’s-80’s some 1,200-1,500 men.
+The population increased to about 2,000 families; many were French-Canadian.

 In the late 1800’s the Nicholson Hill area had many large lumbering operations, followed by pioneer farm families.
 At the turn of the century Fr.
 Godfrey Lenzen traveled from Alpena by horse and buggy as well as bicycle to offer Mass in the Tolson (Toland) and St. Charles schools.
 A frame church was built in 1903 with the first Mass celebrated on Christmas Day by 38 families.

-Ground was broken for the present St. Anne church on July 10, 1960; the corner stone laid on Oct 8, 1961, and was officially dedicated on Aug 1, 1962.
+Ground was broken for the present St. Anne church on July 10, 1960, the cornerstone was laid on Oct 8, 1961, and it was officially dedicated on Aug 1, 1962.
 The parish center with hall and classrooms was constructed in 1969 with substantial funds from the Mary Rouse estate.

 In July 2009, the four parishes were clustered with Fr.
 Robert Bissot appointed as pastor.
-From July 2009 to Dec.
-26, 2010 Fr.
-William Livinus continued as administrator of St. Anne and St. Raphael until returning to Africa on Dec.
-26 2010, Fr.
+From July, 2009 to December 26, 2010, Fr.
+William Livinusserved as administrator of St. Anne and St. Raphael until returning to Africa on Dec.
+26, 2010, at which time Fr.
 Bissot then assumed his pastorate of the four parishes.

 Statues at St. Anne Church

-St. Hubert sought a spiritual director and after his wife died soon renounced all honors, distributed his possessions, studied for the priesthood, was ordained, and assisted his bishop, St. Lambert.
+St. Hubert sought a spiritual director and, after his wife died, soon renounced all honors, distributed his possessions, studied for the priesthood, was ordained, and assisted his bishop, St. Lambert.
 While Hubert was on a pilgrimage to Rome, St. Lambert was assassinated and the Pope appointed him bishop.
 St. Hubert is patron of hunters.
-His feast day is celebrated on November 3rd.
+His feast day is celebrated on November 3.